-The students, Sonia Gisenya, MBA '11 and Wilfried Nonguierma, MAief '11, say they plan to pursue jobs in the field of economic expansion and poverty alleviation in Africa, their home continent, after graduation.
+Now alumni, Sonia Gisenya, MBA '11 and Wilfried Nonguierma, MAief '11, planned to pursue jobs in the field of economic expansion and poverty alleviation in Africa, their home continent, after graduation.

 "My experience at AfDB reinforced my desire to work for an institution that’s doing development work in Africa," says Nonguierma.
 "It didn’t matter how hard the workload was—people there were so committed."

-"I feel very lucky, and I think the fact that two IBS students were chosen speaks to the reputation of the school," said Nonguierma, who is originally from Ouagadougou, Burkina Faso.
-"I am fortunate to be studying here.
-At this point in my education, I want to delve deeper into economic development theory and practices and then apply what I learn back home in Africa."
+"I was lucky, and I think the fact that two IBS students were chosen speaks to the reputation of the school," said Nonguierma, who is originally from Ouagadougou, Burkina Faso.
+"I was fortunate to study there.
+At that point in my education, I wanted to delve deeper into economic development theory and practices and then apply what I learned back home in Africa."

-Nonguierma, who has been in the U.S. for the past six years and earned a bachelor's degree in mathematical economics from Baldwin-Wallace College in Ohio, spent his summer in the front office of the institute’s vice president.
+Nonguierma, who earned a bachelor's degree in mathematical economics from Baldwin-Wallace College in Ohio, spent that pivotal summer in the front office of the institute’s vice president.
 He provided technical help on a paper on social protection and productive employment, and developed an Excel-based tool for the management of AfDB's portfolio.
-Nonguierma also drafted a policy brief on inclusive growth, which will be published later this year, and possibly be part of his honors thesis.
+Nonguierma also drafted a policy brief on inclusive growth, which was published later that year.

 Gisenya, who is originally from Kigali, Rwanda, spent her summer conducting a research study on Egypt's competitiveness, preparing a grant proposal for Libya, and improving and refining the management of AfDB's information system for its Department for North Africa.